cloudify-cosmo/getcloudify.org/guide/3.1/agents-description.md

 * Ubuntu Precise Agent - Ubuntu 12.04 with Python 2.7.x (Might work on Debian, but untested)
 * Ubuntu Trusty Agent - Ubuntu 14.04 with Python 2.7.x (Might work on Debian, but untested)
 * Windows Agent - Windows 2008+ with Python 2.7.x

-Comment --> Should this be here, this section exists in the packager doc as well.
-Cloudify's agent is originally supplied with 3 additional files:

-- a disable requiretty script - a script which disables the requiretty option in the shell.
-- a template for celery's config file.
-- a template for celery's init file.

 # Creating your own agent